-Texas Department of Housing and Community Affairs is a public housing agency in Austin, Texas that participates in the Section 8 Housing Choice Voucher program.
+Texas Department of Housing and Community Affairs is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of the most recent VMS report, Texas Department of Housing and Community Affairs manages 756 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Texas Department of Housing and Community Affairs manages 711 active Housing Choice Vouchers.

 |Standard||Ported Out||VASH||Non-Elderly Disabled|